 Joanne has forged ongoing strategic sales, distribution and marketing partnerships with national & global companies, networks & syndicated station groups, generating mass & niche audiences for brands she originated.
 She’s also worked with small, large and mid-sized companies, helping them launch, reposition and optimize their own brands, from creating TV pilots and digital content for media companies, to developing websites, thought leadership videos and marketing campaigns for a range of other businesses.
 Clients have included The Brennan Center of Justice, The Smithsonian, Revlon, Selfhelp Community Services, FleishmanHillard, North American Bus Industries, WNET, CBS, Lifetime, Viacom, Fox and HBO.

 As Co-Founder of WHAT NOW WHAT NEXT Joanne continues to build on what she’s learned over the years and is delighted to be working with women entrepreneurs, inspiring them to follow their purpose and passion.
-She’s proud to be a mentor for WE NYC, a founding member of the NYWIB Coalition and the mother of Lola Beatrice Roberts, a sophomore at Smith College.
+She’s proud to be a mentor for WE NYC, a founding member of the NYWIB Coalition and the mother of Lola Beatrice Roberts, a junior at Smith College.